 This course targets purchasing staff with experience as buyers or in other functions, aiming to assume regional or global purchasing category management responsibility, particularly Key Commodity Managers and Senior Buyers in charge of commodity teams.
+Methods and tools

 Workshops will be used to provide participants with the opportunity to apply the tools presented.
 Participants will be asked to apply the methodology to their own commodities.
-Extensive discussions among participants will facilitate adynamic and interactive learning environment.
+Extensive discussions among participants will facilitate a dynamic and interactive learning environment.